vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 - [Microsoft Defender for Business](/defender-business/mdb-overview) (for small and medium-sized businesses)

-- To [onboard servers](onboard-windows-server.md) to the standalone versions of Defender for Endpoint, server licenses are required.
+- To [onboard servers](onboard-windows-server.md) to Defender for Endpoint, server licenses are required.
 You can choose from:

    - Microsoft Defender for Servers Plan 1 or Plan 2 (as part of the [Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction)) offering
    - Microsoft Defender for Endpoint Server